-The Iron Range property consists of 56,200 hectares and has no underlying royalties or encumbrances.
+The Iron Range property consists of 56,200 hectares.
 The claims are well-situated with respect to infrastructure with a high-pressure gas pipeline, high-voltage hydroelectric line, railway and major highway all located within property boundaries.

 The Iron Mountain structure has been mapped with widths of up to 150m and a strike length of over 50km.
 Claims held by Eagle Plains cover over 30km of the structure, with significant iron-oxide mineralization occurring over 15km.
 Copper and gold mineralization have been discovered along the structure, highlighting the potential for iron-oxide copper-gold (“IOCG”) mineralized systems associated with the structure.
 The claims also overlie rocks of the Aldridge Formation, including the same stratigraphic time horizon which hosts the world-class Sullivan Deposit located 70km to the northeast.
 Over its 100 year lifetime, Sullivan produced approximately 150,000,000 tonnes of ore including 300,000,000 ounces of silver, 8,000,000 tonnes of zinc and 8,000,000 tonnes of lead, collectively worth over $25 billion at current metal prices.
 The parties caution that past results or discoveries on proximate land are not necessarily indicative of the results that may be achieved on the Iron Range property.